Visit Prague by train - the old town square

 Back to top

-This is the most time-effective way from the UK to Prague.
-From the timetable change on 11 December 2022, a new overnight service with sleeping-car & couchettes links Zurich with Prague, routed via Basel, Karlsruhe & Dresden - in addition to the existing through sleeping-car from Zurich to Prague via Linz & Ceske Budejovice listed in option 3.
+Another time-effective way from London to Prague.
+From the timetable change on 11 December 2022, a new overnight service with sleeping-car & couchettes links Zurich with Prague, routed via Basel, Karlsruhe & Dresden - in addition to the existing through sleeping-car from Zurich to Prague via Linz & Ceske Budejovice listed in option 5.
 From London or Paris it's fastest to pick this new sleeper up in Karlsruhe.
-It's a comfortable option, some sleepers have an en suite toilet & shower, breakfast included...
+It's a comfortable option, some sleepers have an en suite toilet & shower, breakfast included.

 London ► Prague